Many people believe that our brains rapidly deteriorate with age. While this may seem true at a cultural level, it is

 Our brains function in the same way our muscles do — they get stronger with proper training.
 So, by doing neuroplasticity exercises regularly, we are actually able to increase our brainpower tenfold.

-You can literally train your brain to rewire itself into becoming stronger, quicker, and smarter.
-Below are a series of exercises you can begin doing, right away, to increase the plasticity and strength of your brain.
+You can literally train your brain to rewire itself to become stronger, quicker, and smarter.
+Below are a series of exercises you can begin doing right away to increase the plasticity and strength of your brain.

 Can brain games improve memory?

 Yes, some brain games can be the “memory supplements” you need to you improve your memory, especially in older adults who have started to experience a decline in their mental abilities.

 Sadly, some researchers have found that brain games cannot help those people who are already diagnosed with dementia.

 However, brain training can have a significant role in preventing memory loss and slowing down mental decline.
 They can even improve cognitive skills in older people and it is, among all, a safe treatment for such situations.

 What Games Stimulate the Brain?